 So is there a way to help those who experience loneliness or social isolation?
 Researchers find that cognitive-behavioral therapy (CBT) and social skills training both appear to be helpful to address loneliness.
 They suspect that CBT may be helpful because it may help address the perception of loneliness that is also a part of the experience.
 They also suspect that elements of CBT (e.g., thought-challenging, behavioral activation components) likely to lead individuals to voluntarily contact social networks and sources of support.

-There are good continuing education courses on CBT foundations.
-There is also a classic book for therapists seeking to train in CBT to enhance therapist resources for loneliness.
+There are good continuing education courses on CBT foundations and a classic book for therapists seeking to train in CBT to enhance therapist resources for loneliness.
 There are also some good strategies for clients to use for in-the-moment coping with loneliness and social isolation.

 Loneliness and social isolation can be such a difficult experience.
 And many clients experience those in addition to multiple other difficulties.
 Luckily, there are some good approaches we can take to help clients counteract the effects of these difficult experiences in their own lives.